ethansab-bit/Soft_Gripper/README.md

 This command launches the UI for controlling the gripper and visualizing proprioceptive (pressure-based) feedback.
 Make sure to replace `COM4` with the serial port corresponding to your Arduino Control Board.
 You can check the active serial port under **Tools → Port** in the **Arduino IDE**.
 If `--port ...` is omitted, the program will use the default port setting `COM4`.

 ### Control Interface Operation
+The graphical user interface (GUI) allows users to control and monitor each pneumatic actuator of the soft gripper in real time.
+Each actuator’s target and measured pressure (in hPa) are displayed along with control sliders and state indicators.
 <p align="center">
   <img src="UserInterfaceDemo.png" width="400">
 </p>
+Users can:
+- Adjust actuator length using the on-screen sliders (0.00-1.00 extension)
+- Observe real-time sensor readings from **LPS35HW** pressure sensors
+- Control the gripper finger states (`Finger State` button, `R` for **Release**, `G` for **Gripped**)
+- Log the data from four bending sensors (`Log BS`).
+The data will be stored in the same directory as `bend_log.txt`.